How much does a carpenter cost?Get a free quote now

 Qualifications held by carpenters

-The qualifications required to be held by carpenters differ in different Australian jurisdictions.
-In some states, licensed carpenters require a vocational training certificate that usually takes between three to four years to acquire.
-For instance, in NSW a Certificate III in carpentry is typically a three-year course.
-But in other states, equivalent qualifications are not required.
+The qualifications required to be held by carpenters may differ.
+In some areas, licensed carpenters require a vocational training certificate that usually takes between three to four years to acquire.

 There are also qualifications that do not rise to the level of formal trade training.
 For example, vocational colleges also offer courses in joinery, furnishing and furniture making below the level of a licensed tradesperson.